sonata-project/SonataNotificationBundle/UPGRADE-3.x.md

 ### Support for NelmioApiDocBundle > 3.6 is added

 Controllers for NelmioApiDocBundle v2 were moved under `Sonata\NotificationBundle\Controller\Api\Legacy\` namespace and controllers for NelmioApiDocBundle v3 were added as replacement.
-If you extend them, you must ensure they are using the corresponding inheritance.
+If you extend them, you MUST ensure they are using the corresponding inheritance.

 UPGRADE FROM 3.8 to 3.9
 =======================